bjoernbuth/data-rus-eng/README.md

 - Zhukova, Valentina (UiT The Arctic University of Norway) - ORCID: 0000-0002-8058-6480
 - Elizaveta Kibisova (Higher School of Economics in Moscow) - ORCID: 0000-0001-8922-9239

-Data type: textual linguistic data

-Date of data collection/generation: 2016-2022

-Geographic location: Russia

-Funding sources:
-- The Norwegian Agency for International Cooperation and Quality Enhancement in Higher Education (Diku): CPRU-2017/10027

 ## Description of the dataset

-Data used by: SMARTool for English-speaking learners of Russian (website: https://smartool.github.io/smartool-rus-eng/, source code: https://github.com/smartool/smartool-rus-eng)
+This dataset is used by: SMARTool for English-speaking learners of Russian (website: https://smartool.github.io/smartool-rus-eng/, source code: https://github.com/smartool/smartool-rus-eng)

 The SMARTool is a free web resource for L2 learners of Russian that implements findings of a learning simulation experiment and corpus research to optimize the acquisition of Russian vocabulary and morphology.
-Corpus data (Janda & Tyers 2018) reveals that for any given Russian lexeme, only a few (usually 1-3) wordforms account for nearly all attestations, while remaining wordforms are rare or unattested.
+Corpus data (Janda & Tyers 2021) reveals that for any given Russian lexeme, only a few (usually 1-3) wordforms account for nearly all attestations, while remaining wordforms are rare or unattested.
 Our computational learning experiment shows that learning of Russian